MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 3. Choose Delete.

+> [!NOTE]
-*If the selected deduction code is assigned to an employee card, you can’t delete it, even if the employee card has been inactivated.*
+> If the selected deduction code is assigned to an employee card, you can’t delete it, even if the employee card has been inactivated.

-**Chapter 4: Setting up taxes and compensation codes**
+### Chapter 4: Setting up taxes and compensation codes

 You can set up tax codes—including workers’ compensation, local, and unemployment taxes—that will be used as default entries for setting up